taolicd/taolicd.github.io/_posts/2019-08-08-Intro_API_blog.md

  2. Authorization: Authorization means the API is authorized (granted permission) to access the data and services on another application.

-In the example of using Facebook account to log into Yelp, first you are directed to your Facebook login and asked for your Facebook credential.
+In the earlier example of using your Facebook account to log into Yelp, you are first directed to your Facebook login and asked for your Facebook credential.
 This is the authentication step.
 After the authentication is successful, you are asked whether you authorize Yelp to use your Facebook login.
 Upon confirmation, you are logged in using your Facebook credential and redirected to Yelp.

 Each software vendor has its own portal to grant users access to its API services and monitor API usages.
-Typically API assumers[^1] need to pay for accessing private data and services.
-Think of this transaction as checking in a hotel.
-You pay an agreed fee and you get a hotel room key, which allows you have access to the room and amenities for a certain period based on agreed upon conditions.
+Typically API assumers need to pay for accessing private data and services.
+Think of this transaction like checking into a hotel.
+You pay an agreed fee and you get a hotel room key, which allows you to have access to the room and amenities for a certain period based on agreed upon conditions.

 There are several API authorization methods.
 The most common ones are API keys and OAuth.
 Some APIs support multiple authorization methods.

 ### What is an API key and where to get one

 An API key is a token that consists of a string of random looking characters.
 With this token, you are granted access to certain data and services.
 To get an API key, you need to register with individual software vendors.
 For example, Google's popular [geocode](https://developers.google.com/maps/documentation/geolocation/intro) API allows you to access Google's geolocation data.
 You can register with Google Cloud Platform and get an API key from [Google](https://developers.google.com/maps/documentation/geolocation/get-api-key).
-For non frequent users, the service is free.
-If your app needs to call for services more than a certain times a day, you pay a fee.
+For infrequent users, the service is free.
+If your app needs to call for services more than a certain amount of times a day, you pay a fee.
 In the case of Yelp using your Facebook login, you don't need to worry about Facebook charging you for using the API usage.
 If there is any payment, it is between Yelp and Facebook.

 ###  What is OAuth and where to get one

 Another popular authorization tool is called [OAuth](https://en.wikipedia.org/wiki/OAuth).
-OAuth has version 1.0 and 2.0.
+OAuth has two versions, version 1.0 and 2.0.
 OAuth version 1.0 is now obsolete and OAuth version 2.0 is widely adopted.
 To set up OAuth2 authorization, register as a developer with individual vendors.
 For example, for accessing twitter data via its APIs using its OAuth, you need to register as a [twitter developer](https://developer.twitter.com/en/docs/authentication/overview).
 For setting up OAuth2 with Google, see [Using OAuth 2.0 to Access Google APIs](https://developers.google.com/identity/protocols/oauth2).

 ### Public APIs

 Some APIs do not need authorization.
 Some require authorization but do not charge you for accessing the data and services.
 These are public APIs that give you access to public data and services.
 Think of public APIs that do not need authorization as parks where people have unrestricted access.
 They are open to everyone and free.
 Think of public APIs that require authorization as public libraries.
-They are open to everyone but you need to register to borrow books.
+They are open to everyone, still you need to register for a library card to borrow books.

 Here is a collection of interesting public APIs [https://github.com/public-apis/public-apis](https://github.com/public-apis/public-apis).
 On this page, the Auth column identifies whether authorization is required for using the corresponding API.

 ##  What can you use APIs for

 Web developers and app developers are the obvious consumers and creators of APIs.
 For example, a web developer may embed a Google map  on her website using Google's geolocation API.
-Yelp using Facebook login also belongs to this category.
-To the end user who browses the website with a Google map or the Yelp user who logs in using Facebook account, this type of API usage is software to software and invisible to users.
+Using Yelp with a Facebook login also belongs to this category.
+To the end user who browses the website with a Google map or the Yelp user who logs in using her Facebook account, this type of API usage is software to software and invisible to her.

 APIs are also heavily used by people with or without any programming experiences.
-Recently more people are using a special type of web APIs called REST APIs.
+Recently, more people have been using a special type of web APIs called REST APIs.
 REST stands for Representational State Transfer.
-When used in the context of web, REST APIs take advantage of the HTTP protocol, which is the protocol for web browsing.
-This makes things very convenient because you can just use a web browser to send API requests.
+When used in the context of the web, REST APIs take advantage of the HTTP protocol, which is the protocol for web browsing.
+This makes things very convenient because you can use just a web browser to send API requests.
 This type of API usage is human to software and the results are returned to the human requesters.
 This use case is very popular among web scraping enthusiasts and data scientists.
 Web scraping is a technique for gathering information from websites.
-Data scientists are people who analyze data to gain underlying insights that are not obvious to ordinary people.
-By using REST APIs, web scrapers and data scientists can get large amount of interesting raw data from the web.
+Data scientists are people who analyze large sets of data to gain underlying insights that are not immediately obvious to the average person.
+By using REST APIs, web scrapers and data scientists can get large amounts of interesting raw data from the web.

 ## REST API syntax